-To ensure user safety, the static-safe accessories must provide at least 1 M Ω of isolation from ground.
-Refer to Table 13 on page 5-31 for information on ordering static-safe accessories.
+To ensure user safety, the static-safe accessories must provide at least 1 M $\Omega$ of isolation from ground.
+Refer to Table 5-9 for information on ordering static-safe accessories.

-WARNING These techniques for a static-safe work station should not be used when working on circuitry with a voltage potential greater than 500 volts.
+These techniques for a static-safe work station should not be used when working on circuitry with a voltage potential greater than 500 volts.